RULE 28. BRIEFS

 (k) Citation of supplemental authorities.
 If pertinent and significant authorities come to a party's attention after the party's brief has been filed - or after oral argument but before decision - a party may promptly advise the court by letter, with a copy to all other parties, setting forth the citations.
 The letter must state without argument the reasons for the supplemental citations, referring either to the page of the brief or to a point argued orally.
 Any response must be made promptly and must be similarly limited.

-(l) Requirements and sanctions.
+(l) Requirements.
 All briefs under this rule must be concise, presented with accuracy, logically arranged with proper headings, and free from burdensome, irrelevant or immaterial matters.
-Briefs that are not in compliance may be disregarded or stricken, on a party's motion or the court's own motion, and the court may assess attorney fees or costs or both against the offending person.

 Under paragraph (b)(4), each legal issue should be stated as a question of law sufficiently specific to allow the court to understand the precise issue presented.
 Generalized statements such as, "Is the verdict supported by the evidence?" are not sufficient.